radiumsoftware/engineering/_posts/2012-07-24-ux_patterns.md

 Save the user's current position when the applicatoin exists.
 Return to this view when the user starts the application again.

+## Handle the Blank State

+It's common for developers to forget what happens when there is no data.
+Why?
+Because we add data and see what things look like.
+Don't forget the blank state.
+The blank state must accomplish two things:

+1. Tell the user there is nothing to display.
+2. Prompt the user for action to add something.

+Example: You have no todos today!
+Click here to add some.

 ## Infinite Scrolling

 Infinite scrolling is common in applications.
 The implemenation